makentenza/ocp-pinpoint-apm/README.md

 4. Add the pinpoint service account to anyuid Security Context Constraint so root user could start processes inside de image

         # oadm policy add-scc-to-user anyuid system:serviceaccount:pinpoint-apm:pinpoint

+## The reulting container will automatically start HBASE, Collector and Web UI services.
+The required routes will also created to expose Web UI and a Test Application.
+This one must be manually started once the container is running.

+        # oc rsh {Pod}
+        # /pinpoint/quickstart/bin/start-testapp.sh &> /pinpoint/logs/testapp.out &